-So why is lifestyle change so and interventions (hard?
-Not only don't we see any immediate results, it means letting go of some comfortable things.
-It means putting significant time, money, energy and thought into things that initially are very uncomfortable.
-For down, stop or even reverse progression of disease.
+So why is lifestyle change so hard?
+Not only don't we see any immediate results, it means letting go down, stop or even reverse progression of disease.

 Fear can mobilize many people.
 A diagnosis of heart disease, cancer, dementia or macular degeneration can provide enough mojo to make necessary changes to slow